spiral/docs/docs/en/testing/database.md

 ## Using Seed Factory

-A factory can be created by calling the new method on the factory class:
+A factory can be created by calling the `new` method on the factory class:

 ```php
 $factory = UserFactory::new();
 ```

-This will create a new instance of the factory class and provides several useful methods for generating entities.
+This will create a new instance of the factory.
+It provides several useful methods for generating entities.

 You can also pass an array of definition to the new method of the factory class.